danthegoodman1/icedb/README.md

 #### De-duplicating Data on Merge

 By default, no data is attempted to be de-duplicated.
-You can provider deterministic row IDs (or pre-defined) and deduplicate during merge.
+You can provide deterministic row IDs (or pre-defined) and deduplicate during merge.

 For example, if you wanted merges to take any (but only a single) value for a given `_row_id`, you might use: